-Of course, if you know the name of the company that you want to make a Telephone Preference Service complaint about, then you can use Resolver to help you get your complaint heard.
+Of course, if you know the name of the company that you want to make a TPS complaint about, then you can use Resolver to help you get your complaint heard.

 Resolver can help!

-It’s 100 per cent free, and the smartest, simplest way to make a complaint.
+It’s free and the smartest, simplest way to make a complaint.